 Definitions and understanding the significance of elder abuse

-A detailed evidence-based description of elder abuse in Australia does not exist and currently.
 The main types of elder abuse include physical abuse (e.g. slapping, pushing, inappropriate use of force or of restraints), emotional or psychological abuse (e.g. yelling, humiliating, threatening, treating like a child), financial or material abuse (e.g. stealing, selling personal belongings without consent, threatening or coercing an older person to hand over an asset, misusing power of attorney), sexual abuse (e.g. non-consensual sexual contact of any kind), and neglect (e.g. failing to provide for basic health or medical needs, abandonment).
+[1-7,10,12-18,25,27] These five forms of abuse of older people are recognised and defined in the National Plan to Respond to the Abuse of Older Australians (Elder Abuse) 2019-2023 Self-neglect is a well-known geriatric syndrome and is not always regarded as elder abuse.

 Resident-to-resident abuse or resident-to-resident aggression (RRA) was the focus of a systematic review and a scoping review.
 The authors conclude that this under-recognised phenomenon has serious consequences for residents, family members and staff working residential aged care.
 Dementia, mental health issues and previous aggressive behaviours are recognised as contributing factors.

-Studies by Yan et al. describe the prevalence of elder abuse in Asia and the cultural considerations of different populations in Asia which shape the prevalence and risk factors.
-Cultural nuances are also discussed by Sooryanarayana et al. and Dong et al. These considerations may be important as approximately one-fifth of older Australians are of culturally and linguistically diverse (CALD) origin and the 22% aged care workforce report being both migrant and speaking a language other than English.
-[15,16]
+The review by Yan et al. describes the prevalence of elder abuse in Asia and the cultural considerations of different populations in Asia which shape the prevalence and risk factors.
+Cultural nuances are also discussed in two other reviews.
+[8,18] These cultural factors include expectations of duty to care or to be cared for by a family member, and the understanding of what constitutes respect and attention.
+Cultural sensitivities such as “failure to show respect to an older person”, “lack of a dignified living environment for older parents”, “blaming an elder”, and “insufficient attention paid to or direct expression of disagreement with senior relatives” are identifiable in Asian cultures and can be perceived as abuse.
+Cultural nuances can be important as approximately one-fifth of older Australians are of culturally and linguistically diverse (CALD) origin and the 22% aged care workforce report being both migrant and speaking a language other than English.
+[19,20]

 Interventions to monitor, prevent and educate

-There is a great paucity of evidence-based prevention and intervention strategies to assist the victims of elder abuse.
-Six systematic reviews [1-3, 5, 8, 10] conclude that there is insufficient trustworthy evidence and that the studies reviewed are generally of low quality, of small scale, poor design and too diverse to enable comparison.
+There is a paucity of evidence-based prevention and intervention strategies to assist the victims of elder abuse.
+Six systematic reviews [1-4,7,12] conclude that there is insufficient trustworthy evidence and that the studies reviewed are generally of low quality, of small scale, poor design and too diverse to enable comparison.

 Du Mont et al. reviewed guidelines, frameworks, protocols, manuals, tools, interventions, and tool kits in relation to hospital-based elder abuse interventions.
 Eighty percent of the interventions were from USA and Canada with only 6% based in Australia.
 Approximately 80% were developed with input from health and community/social service with only 10% involving the financial sector; the authors saw this as a concern in light of cited studies which shown that financial/material abuse is one of the most common types of elder abuse.
 A significant finding was the lack of consultation with older people and the general public in the development of interventions.